evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 Hongqi E-HS9 Exclusive has an all-wheel drive system supported by two motors.
 One on each axle.

-The suspension is a fully adaptive suspension both on the front and rear axle.
-Height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 260 mm and max 200 mm.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+Minimum ground clearance is 200 mm and max 260 mm.

 ### Steering